carybran/webrtc-server/README.md

 JSON is used as the format for the messages that are passed back and forth between the browser and client service

+Run "npm install" no pull down all of the required node.js libs.

+Set the AUDIENCE environment variable on startup to it's own URL, so start it like this:

+AUDIENCE="http://64.101.40.11:8000/" node app.js

+We are currently using the firefox trunk code from Nov.
+6th, so update your mozilla-central to that revision like this:

+hg update -r 30b340a71112

+And build Nightly from that source.